Thomas Beckett, Secretary

 Chief Operats Officer, Main Street Project, Northfield, Minnesota

 Julie Ristau has a broad practical expertise in organizational, community, and business development.
 A focus of her work is animating new possibilities for a wide range of organizations and people.
 Her work includes collaborative planning, detailed problem solving, strategic visioning practical implementation and an orientation for collaborative process and cooperative structures.
 Plus she is a whiz at numbers, cashflow—she got her training as a farmer.
 At Main Street Project she helped to acquire—with a new paradigm shifting ownership model—the first Regenerative Farm that has been sanctioned by the Minnesota Department of Agriculture.
+Julie serves on our Marketing and Outreach Committee.

 Holly Jo Sparks